 Some of the Swedish Radiation Safety Authority’s regulations (SSMFS) are available in English.
 The translations provided below are unofficial versions of the Authority’s regulations.
 In the event of any discrepancy between the Swedish and English versions, the Swedish original will take precedence.
-Many SSMFS regulations are undergoing substantial revision.
+Many SSMFS regulations have recently undergone substantial revision.
 Publication of additional translations on this page will resume after the revision work has been finalised.

 |SSMFS 2008:37||The Swedish Radiation Safety Authority’s Regulations Concerning the Protection of Human Health and the Environment in Connection with the Final Management of Spent Nuclear Fuel and Nuclear Waste|

 |SSMFS 2008:32||The Swedish Radiation Safety Authority’s Regulations concerning the Competence of Operations Personnel at Reactor Facilities|

 |SSMFS 2008:26||The Swedish Radiation Safety Authority’s Regulations on Radiation Protection of Individuals Exposed to Ionizing Radiation at Nuclear Facilities|

 |SSMFS 2008:24||The Swedish Radiation Safety Authority’s Regulations on Radiation Protection Managers at Nuclear Facilities|